 Rock Solid Builds bringing rock solid boost to Brigus summer tourism

 Rock Solid Builds premiered on HGTV in February, and follows third-generation homebuilder Randy Spracklin and his team at Newfound Builders in Brigus.
-The show centres around breathing new life into properties across Newfoundland's east coast, including homes in the community.
+The show centres on the team breathing new life into properties across Newfoundland's east coast, including homes in the community.

-Once the first episode aired, Brigus Mayor Byron Rodway said people quickly flocked to the area to see the team's handiwork.
+After the first episode aired, Brigus Mayor Byron Rodway said, people started flocking to the area to see the team's handiwork.

 "It's had a great effect, especially last year when the show first aired," Rodway told CBC Radio's Weekend AM.

 "Brigus is normally pretty laid back in March, April, May.
 It was noticeable after the first show appeared on TV.
 We were seeing a lot of traffic."